Dietetic Internship Program

-- At least 80% of graduate survey responses will indicate “yes” on the graduate survey when asked if they felt they were prepared for an entry-level dietetics position.
+- At least 80% of graduate survey responses will indicate “agree” or "strongly agree" on the graduate survey when asked if they felt they were prepared for an entry-level dietetics position.

 Graduates will communicate effectively with other health professionals, peers and/or the lay population as registered dietitian nutritionists.

-- At least 75% of graduates’ employer responses will indicate “yes” on the graduate survey when asked if they felt the graduate communicates effectively with other health professionals, peers and/or the lay population.
+- At least 75% of graduates’ employer responses will indicate "agree" or strongly agree" on the graduate survey when asked if they felt the graduate communicates effectively with other health professionals, peers and/or the lay population.

 Program Completion Rate and Pass Rate on the RD Exam

-The JHBMC Dietetic Internship program has maintained a 99-percent completion rate since its inception in 2001.
+The dietetic internship program has maintained a 99-percent completion rate since its inception in 2001.
 Over the past 5 years, 100 percent of graduates have taken and passed the RD exam; 100 percent of graduates achieved first-time passing score on the RD exam.

 Outcome data is available upon request.

-In order to begin the dietetic internship, all interns are required to undergo a criminal background check, drug screening, have a TB test or provide a current lung x-ray, provide proof of immunizations, receive a flu vaccine and have a physical exam at the Johns Hopkins Bayview Medical Center Occupational Health Department.
+In order to begin the dietetic internship, all interns are required to undergo a criminal background check, drug screening, have TB clearance or provide a current lung x-ray, provide proof of immunizations, receive a flu vaccine and have a physical exam at the Johns Hopkins Bayview Medical Center Occupational Health Department.
 A flu vaccine will be required in the fall of the internship.
 These are provided free.
+The student will follow the Johns Hopkins Medicine policies and procedures relating to COVID-19, including, but not limited to, vaccines and use of personal protection equipment.
 Clearance will be determined by the Johns Hopkins Bayview Medical Center Human Resources and Occupational Health Departments.

 In addition, health insurance, car insurance (if using a car during the internship) and an Academy of Nutrition and Dietetics (AND) student membership are required.

-The JHBMC Dietetic Internship Program does not participate in Title IV Federal Financial Aid.
+The program does not participate in Title IV Federal Financial Aid.